Jorge loves nature and the outdoors, but he loves giving unsolicited advice about it much more.

 - Find a small pole of wood or metal, less than an inch or so in diameter.
 Actually, you can even use a wire.
 Make two holes directly across from each other near the rim of the bucket or trash bin that are big enough to allow you to suspend the stick or wire over the middle of the bucket.

 - Find a soda can and make a hole at the top and the bottom that you can thread the pole or wire through.
-After that, fit that middle pole or wire through the holes you made in the bucket, so that everything cuts across the top of the bucket.
+After that, fit that middle pole or wire through the holes you made in the bucket so that everything cuts across the top of the bucket.
 The idea is that the can in the middle kind of rolls along an axis, so it's unstable.
-If doesn't roll around like a flimsy toilet paper tube, then you might need to tweak the sizes of the holes a bit.
+If it doesn't roll around like a flimsy toilet paper tube, then you might need to tweak the sizes of the holes a bit.

 - Take some scrap wood and make a ramp going up the side of the bucket or trash bin so that the rats can climb into it.